marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       alt_link_2_title: ''
       alt_link_2_url: ''
     description: >-
-      This paper documents the changing nature of seminars in economics organized by institutions worldwide during the COVID-19 pandemic.
-The number of seminars held decreased by approximately 20 percent.
+      This paper analyzes the equilibrium consequences of the change in the presentation mode of seminars in economics triggered by the COVID-19 pandemic.
+Following the technology shock, the number of seminars held decreased by approximately 12 percent as seminars went from in person to online presentations.
 The composition of seminar speakers changed significantly.
-Leading top economists in terms of overall output gave relatively fewer seminars, whereas the share of seminars held by top young economists increased.
-The share of seminars held by women increased in relative terms, but not in absolute terms.
-Moving from in person seminar delivery to online delivery of seminars caused a significant shift in the geography of knowledge dissemination.
-The distance between host and speaker institutions increased on average by 20 percent.
-The share of seminars held across countries’ borders increased modestly by 2.9 percent.
+Three proxies of speakers’ quality suggest that leading top economists gained shares.
+The share of seminars held by women increased.
+      The geography of knowledge dissemination shifted significantly as the distance between host and speaker institutions increased on average by 32 percent.
+The growing inequality in presentations among speakers is correlated with an increase in inequality in terms of citations.
+The results imply that working from home instead of travelling can decrease gender-specific inequality and increase inequality by productivity.
     headline: Working Papers
     link: >-
       https://drive.google.com/file/d/1Qmpu8fBApCZVYb5QjsF_ibvmqIFOMS4d/view?usp=sharing
-    subtitle: April 2021
+    subtitle: 'October 2021, full paper coming soon'
     title: 'Remote Talks: Changes to Economics Seminars during COVID-19'
   - description: >-
       This paper shows that idiosyncratic shocks to individual firms can affect